-U.S. vehicle fuel efficiency hits record high: EPA
+New vehicles in U.S. more fuel efficient than ever

-WASHINGTON The fuel efficiency of new U.S. vehicles hit a record high in 2015 even as more Americans bought larger trucks and SUVs instead of cars, the U.S. Environmental Protection Agency (EPA) said on Wednesday.
+WASHINGTON (Reuters) - New vehicles sold in the United States last year were more fuel efficient than ever before, even as more Americans bought larger trucks and SUVs instead of cars, the U.S. Environmental Protection Agency (EPA) said on Wednesday.

 The EPA said the average fuel efficiency of new vehicles reached a record 24.8 miles per gallon in the 2015 model year, up 0.5 mpg from 2014, and projected that 2016 model year fleet fuel efficiency would rise to 25.6 mpg.